blakeruprecht/blakeruprecht.github.io/content/blog/chatgpt work backwards.md

 ---
-title: How to Get Better Responses from ChatGPT
+title: How to get better responses from ChatGPT
 date: 2024-07-16
 description: '"Generative AI Large Language Models are great at filling in the gaps from input to output.
 The best way to use a LLM is to describe the output you want as clearly as possible."'
 ---